Raise Your Glass- Tips for Collecting and Storing Wine

 Other Options for Storage

 Laura’s husband Dan designed the alcove using chimney flu liners for racks and covering the floor with brick pavers.
-A wine refrigerator keeps the white wines at the perfect temperature, and a counter and cabinets provide a nice place for stemware and serving wine.
+A wine refrigerator from winecoolerguru keeps the white wines at the perfect temperature, and a counter and cabinets provide a nice place for stemware and serving wine.
 The couple installed a creative backsplash using corks to finish the look.
 Theirs is a simple solution for wine storage utilizing a small, unused space.

 In addition to the entertaining and storage value that a wine cellar or cabinet offers, proper storage protects wine from potentially damaging external influences.
 Because wine is a perishable food product, it is vulnerable to heat, light and humidity.
 If stored properly, wines retain their quality.
 In the case of red wines, which improve with age, they become more aromatic, flavorful and rich as they mature.